Georgia Frontiere: St. Louis Rams

-On the night of the victory, Frontiere expressed her desire to succeed, "From the time my late husband died, it has been a constant effort to do what he expected me to be able to do.
+On the night of the victory, Frontiere expressed her desire to succeed, saying: "From the time my late husband died, it has been a constant effort to do what he expected me to be able to do.
 He said: 'If anybody can, you can.
 You always stick to your ideas.
 And nobody pushes you around.'"

-Two years after the Super Bowl XXXIV win, the Rams made it to the championship game again.
-In the 2001 season, the Rams competed against the New England Patriots in Super Bowl XXXVI but lost a close game 20–17.
+Two years after the Super Bowl XXXIV win, the Rams again reached the Super Bowl but lost to the New England Patriots in Super Bowl XXXVI, 20–17.

-The Rams made the playoffs again in 2003 and 2004, but after Kurt Warner and other key players departed, the team again lapsed into stagnation.
+The Rams reached the playoffs again in 2003 and 2004, but after Warner and other key players departed, the team again stagnated.

 Upon her death in 2008, Frontiere's son Chip Rosenbloom and daughter Lucía Rodríguez inherited the 60% ownership stake in the team.
 In May 2010, the owners expressed that they hoped the team would be sold to longtime minority owner Stan Kroenke.
-Then on August 25, 2010, Kroenke received unanimous approval from league owners as the new owner of the Rams.
-Kroenke immediately bought half of the 60% share of the team held by Frontiere's children and later purchased the remaining half at a later date at a reported valuation of $750 million.
-The Rams would return to Los Angeles after the 2015 NFL season.
+On August 25, 2010, Kroenke received unanimous approval from league owners as the new owner of the Rams.
+Kroenke immediately bought half of the 60% share of the team held by Frontiere's children and later purchased the remaining half at a reported valuation of $750 million.
+The Rams returned to Los Angeles after the 2015 NFL season.